Most of these infections are spread through ticks, mites, fleas, or lice.

 A physical examination is done to determine which parts of the body are affected and what the rash looks like.
 Doctors also look for an eschar that people may not have noticed and for swollen lymph nodes.

 Testing is usually needed to confirm the diagnosis.
 Often, doctors cannot confirm an infection with rickettsiae or rickettsia-like bacteria quickly because these bacteria cannot be identified using commonly available laboratory tests.
 Special blood tests for these bacteria are not routinely available and take so long to process that people usually need to be treated before test results are available.
 Doctors base their decision to treat on the person's symptoms and the likelihood of possible exposure.

-Useful tests include blood tests that detect antibodies to rickettsiae or rickettsia-like bacteria.
-If people have a rash, doctors sometimes remove a small sample of affected skin for testing.
-The polymerase chain reaction (PCR) technique can be used to increase the amount of the bacteria's DNA, so that the bacteria can be detected more rapidly.
+The polymerase chain reaction (PCR) technique is used to increase the amount of the bacteria's DNA, so that the bacteria can be detected more rapidly.

-Ciprofloxacin and other similar antibiotics may be used to treat Mediterranean spotted fever but are usually not used to treat other rickettsial or related infections.
+Ciprofloxacin Fluoroquinolones Fluoroquinolones are a class of broad-spectrum antibiotics that are used to treat a variety of infections.
+Fluoroquinolones include the following: Ciprofloxacin Delafloxacin Gemifloxacin read more and other similar antibiotics may be used to treat Mediterranean spotted fever but are usually not used to treat other rickettsial or related infections.

 Drugs Mentioned In This Article

 |Generic Name||Select Brand Names|